uw-madison-show/wisc-po/README.md

 To build and work with the code, start up grunt.
 This can be done by navigating into `wisc-po/src` and then starting grunt via `grunt serve`.

-To make a version that is deployable, run the shell script named `build.sh` in `wisc-po/src` or while inside the `src` folder by typing the following commands:
+To make a version that is deployable, run the shell script named `build.sh` in `wisc-po/src` or while inside the `src` folder by typing `grunt build`.
+Or to then move this temporary build elsewhere, type the following commands:
+- `grunt build`
 - `rm -rf ../dist`
-- `grunt build`
 - `cp -R dist ../`

 This build will now be located inside `wisc-po/dist` and can be copied to a server for deployment.

+Additionally, there is a script titled deploy.sh.
+This script will deploy a new instance of the website, but requires a vpn connection to UW Madison as well as the proper ssh keys on the server.
+Therefore it is not useful if you are personally trying the code.

 List of JS Libraries Used
 -----